 Pineoblastomas

-Pineoblastomas are fast-growing brain tumors that form in cells of the pineal gland.
+Pineoblastomas are rare, high grade, fast-growing, malignant brain tumors that arise from the pineal gland.
 These tumors are very rare and usually malignant.

 About pineoblastomas

-Pineoblastoma tumors form in cells of the pineal gland and are usually malignant.
+Pineoblastoma tumors form in cells of the pineal gland and are malignant.
 The pineal gland is a tiny organ located deep in the brain that releases a hormone called melatonin, which controls sleep.
+A tumor in this location may block the flow of CSF causing hydrocephalus and may compress nearby structures causing visual problems.

 Pineoblastomas are linked with inherited changes in the RB1 gene for retinoblastoma (cancer that forms in the tissues of the retina).
 A child with the inherited form of retinoblastoma has an increased risk of pineoblastoma.